 About Turning Earth

 Our first studio, Turning Earth Hoxton, opened in December 2013.
 Following a model popular in the US, it was the first dedicated open-access ceramics studio in London.
-Our second facility, in Lee Valley E10, will open in March 2017.
+Our second facility, in Lee Valley E10, opened in March 2017.

 Open-access membership is at the core of what we offer.
 This allows users flexible access to facilities, at a time that suits them.
 We also run a regular schedule of courses for people new to the craft, and for people who would like to develop their skills.